 In addition to the specialized knowledge about the techniques of finding out the frauds one needs patience and analytical mindset.
 One has to look beyond the numbers and grasp the substance of the situation.
-It is basically the work of the intelligent accountants.
+It is basically the work of the smart accountants.

 Smart accountant needs to question seemingly benign document and look for inconsistencies.
 He searches for evidence of criminal conduct or assists in the determination of, or rebuttal of, claimed damages.